nginx/unit-docs/source/installation.rst

 .. note::

-   Use the same steps
+   Use these steps
-   for binary-compatible distributions
+   for binary-compatible distributions:
+   AlmaLinux,
+   CentOS,
+   Oracle Linux,
-   such as AlmaLinux, Oracle Linux, or Rocky Linux.
+   or Rocky Linux.

 .. _installation-precomp-ubuntu: